Inside: Your ultimate guide to apple activities this fall. Apple science, apple crafts, apple sensory play, apple unity study, and more!

-Apple Stamp: If you like to eat apples, you probably end up with lots of apple cores and here is a fine way to use them: turn them into stamps.
+Apple Stamp: If you like to eat apples, you probably end up with lots of apple cores.
+Here is a fine way to use them: turn them into stamps.
 It’s the easiest craft to set up.
-Eat an apple and then instead of throwing the core away, cut it out like on a pic above, and use for stamping.
+Eat an apple and then, instead of throwing the core away, cut it out like in the pic above, and use it for stamping.
 Fill a whole page with stamps or write a nice card for someone and decorate with an apple stamp.
 (We like to finish this project with lots of glitter).

 Threading an apple: Print out a fun apple like this one.
 Punch holes all around and thread the yarn through it.
 You can glue it to a piece of construction paper and send it as a card.